nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     student record list represents the record of students **for that particular session only**.
 If we implemented this alternative, edits to the student list will result in changes to all the student record lists, which does not follow the design of the student record list.
 For example:
-    * Suppose a TA is currently teaching three students, `A, B, C` which are all present for the first session.
+    * Suppose a TA is currently teaching three students, `A, B, C` who are all present for the first session.
     * When the TA creates a new session `S1` , it will contain three corresponding student records.
     * Subsequently after the session is over, student `A` informs the TA that he is going to drop the module
     * When the TA deletes student `A` from the student list, the student record list of `S1` will update and